+What do they mean for the NHS?
 STPs represent a shift in the way that the NHS in England plans its services.
 While the Health and Social Care Act 2012 sought to strengthen the role of competition within the health system, NHS organisations are now being told to collaborate rather than compete to respond to the challenges facing their local services.
 This new approach is being referred to as place-based planning.

+Where next?
 STPs could provide a foundation for a new way of planning and providing health services based around the needs of local populations.
 While STPs are primarily being led by the NHS, developing credible plans will require the NHS to work in partnership with social care, public health and other local government services, as well as third sector organisations and the local community.
 There has been limited time for public involvement in the plans so far, so leaders must ensure that local people are actively involved in the planning process as STPs develop.